elaforge/karya/doc/cmd.md

 ## Cmds

 Technically, a Cmd is anything in the 'Cmd.Cmd.CmdT' monad.
-The Cmd monad is basically just a state monad on 'Ui.State.State' and 'Cmd.Cmd.State', which means a Cmd is a function that can modify the score or the app state.
+The Cmd monad is basically just a state monad on 'Ui.Ui.State' and 'Cmd.Cmd.State', which means a Cmd is a function that can modify the score or the app state.

 Bound Cmds are just functions that take a 'Cmd.Msg.Msg' and decide whether or